What complications can I expect after cataract surgery?

 Cataract surgery has been found to amplify a pre-existing dry eye condition, as well as induce it in patients who did not have dry eyes prior to the procedure.
 While dry eyes can be a nuisance, they generally last only a month or so after surgery, and can be easily treated with artificial tears (eyedrops).

-My eye is inflamed following my cataract procedure
+My eye is inflamed

 Redness and swelling are common within two weeks after surgery.
 Inflammation is usually treated with steroids or non-steroidal anti-inflammatory drugs (NSAIDs).
 If you are experiencing inflammation after your cataract surgery, your ophthalmologist will likely prescribe you eyedrops.